Frequently Asked Questions

 I've heard that your Radial Trail RH tire is the best.
 Is that technology used in the Sport Trail as well?

 The Radial Trail RH is a radial ply tire.
 The Sport Trail is a bias ply tire.
 The tires use different technologies to achieve performance.
-The Carlstar Group has had great success with both of these product lines.
+Titan Specialty Division has had great success with both of these product lines.

 What is the recommended tire pressure for normal operation?

-Please refer to the Vehicle Owner's Manual or the specifications sticker on the vehicle for correct inflation pressures for the tires.
-A quality tire gauge should be used and the pressure should be taken "cold", when the tire has not been in service for any extended length of time.
+Please refer to the Vehicle Owner's Manual or the specifications sticker on the vehicle for correct inflation pressures.
+A quality tire gauge should be used and the pressure should be taken "cold," when the tire has not been in service for any extended length of time.

 What is the difference between Ply Rating and Star Rating?